a11599/pmi/README.md

 ## Application startup, termination

 Once PMI initialized the protected mode environment, it attempts to load the PE executable from the same .EXE file.
-PMI tries to allocate memory for the executable at its preferred base address (which is 0x400000 by default).
+PMI tries to allocate memory for the executable at its preferred base address (which is 0x400000 by default), starting from the offset where the actual compiled code/data begins.
 If this address is not available, PMI will relocate it to a suitable memory block (if the system has not enough memory, PMI terminates with an error message).

 The executable gets control at its entry point with the following register values:

 - EAX, ECX, EDX, EBP: 0
 - EBX: Linear address of the DOS environment (a list of ASCIIZ key-value pairs, terminated with an empty string).
 - ESI: Linear address of the PE executable's ASCIIZ filename.
 For the application that was started by PMI, this will contain the full path specification of the file.
-Otherwise it's the same that was given by the caller of the execute service.
+Otherwise it's the same that was given by the caller of the `execute` service.
 - EDI: Linear address of ASCIIZ command line arguments.
 - CS:EIP: Program entry point.
 - SS:ESP: Top of stack allocated for the application.